sanjanedic/SBARepay/README.md

 # SBA Repay
-Insight Data Science Project (Fall 2017, NYC)
+Insight Data Science Project (Fall 2017, NYC).

-For more details, see www.sanjanedic.com
+For more details, see www.sanjanedic.com.

 Contains analysis of data from SBA's 7a loan report (loan-level data for ~1.44 million loans) in conjuction with macroeconomic indicators (S&P 1500 index).
-Random Forest Classifier is trained to predict whether a loan will be paid in full or default, and most important features are determined.
+A Random Forest Classifier is trained to predict whether a loan will be paid in full or default, and most important features are determined.

 * Exploratory data analysis and data cleaning - SBARepayEDA notebook
-* Model training and testing - SBARepayML notebook
+* Model training, validation, and testing - SBARepayML notebook

 Links to data: